Gael-de-Sailly/realterrain/README.md

 - allow DEMs to tile according to standard naming conventions, or explicitly
 - allow output of heightmap and land cover to image files
 - admin priv for using the settings tool
+- add more raster analysis modes
+- allow raster symbology to be customized in-game

 ### Changelog
+#### 0.0.5
+- improved raster modes symbology and added "aspect"
+- made the biome form fully clickable (image buttons and dropdowns)
+- added a static water node
+- removed dependency on luarocks
+- biome cover image pixel values are used directly, not in brightness ranges (8-bit assumed)

 #### 0.0.4
 - select layer files in game from a dropdown
 - vertical, east, and north offsets